 The Panathlon Challenge is a national charity which provides competitive sporting opportunities for young people with disabilities; including multi-sport events, swimming, football and boccia.
 The opportunity allows our pupils to participate in a range of sporting events and compete against other pupils across London, with the opportunity to use Olympic stadium facilities.

-Perseid School pupils have been participating in Panathlon sporting events for a number of years and we aware of the positive impact it has had on their lives, most importantly the opportunity to take part in exciting activities, learn new skills and meet other pupils with SEN from across the borough.
+Perseid School pupils have been participating in Panathlon sporting events many years and we aware of the positive impact it has had on their lives, most importantly the opportunity to take part in exciting activities, learn new skills and meet other pupils with SEN from across the borough.

 Duke of Edinburgh Award Scheme